This article originally appeared on VICE Brazil

-Vale Noturno, or Night Valley, was a gang of eight fire balloon-obsessed teenagers from Capão Redondo—a favela just south of São Paulo.
-After one of their dads showed them how easy it was to put together a homemade hot air balloon in the early 90s, the group began building them and, like many others, launching them from an alley in Jardim do Colégio.
+Vale Noturno, or Night Valley, was a gang of eight fire balloon-obsessed teenagers from Capão Redondo – a favela just south of São Paulo.
+After one of their dads showed them how easy it was to put together a homemade hot-air balloon, the group began building them and – like many others – launching them from an alley in Jardim do Colégio.

-Launching these makeshift sky lanterns was illegal back then, but the very worst it could get you was two months in jail—and that was only if you were really unlucky.
-In 1998, the year the gang called it quits, that very law was changed and launching balloons suddenly became an environmental offense punishable with up to three years in jail or a fine, sometimes both.
+Launching these makeshift sky lanterns was illegal back then, but the very worst it could get you was two months in jail — and that was only if you were really unlucky.
+In 1998, the year the gang called it quits, that very law was changed and launching balloons suddenly became an environmental offence punishable with up to three years in jail or a fine.
+Sometimes both.
 Who knows whether this was why Vale Noturno decided to pack it in, but it's highly unlikely that it did anything to encourage them to keep going.